Donate

 *Note: These percentages reflect estimates of the LGBTQ adult population living in the 50 states and the District of Columbia.
 Estimates of the LGBTQ adult population in the five inhabited U.S. territories are not available, and so cannot be reflected here.

-9 % of the LGBTQ population lives in states that force the outing of transgender youth in schools
+7 % of transgender youth (ages 13-17) live in states that force the outing of transgender youth in schools if they make specific disclosures or requests about their gender identity to school staff

-91 % of the LGBTQ population lives in states that do not force the outing of transgender youth in schools
+85 % of transgender youth (ages 13-17) live in states that do not force the outing of transgender youth in schools

 Key